discordjs/guide/guide/creating-your-bot/adding-more-commands.md

 * Difficult to organize.
 * General bad practice.

 In short, it's just not a good idea.
-But that's what this guide is for!
+But that's why this guide exists!
 Go ahead and read the next few pages to prevent these issues before they happen, learning new things along the way.

 ## Resulting code